-The Commission recommends that California adopt a statute stating the more important rules governing powers of appointment and providing that the common law rules relating to powers of appointment are applicable unless modified by statute.
+The Commission recommends the enactment of a statute stating the more important rules governing powers of appointment and providing that the common law rules relating to powers of appointment are applicable unless modified by statute.
 New York, Minnesota, Wisconsin, and Michigan have recently enacted similar statutes.
 The enactment of such a statute in California would be of significant value in clarifying the law of powers and creating confidence in their use.
 Although the statute generally should follow common law rules, a few significant departures from the common law rule or existing California law are recommended:

 1. Distinction between "general" and "special" powers.
-"General" and "special" powers should be defined so as to conform to the definitions of "general" and "limited" powers found in the state inheritance tax law and the definition of "general power" in the Federal estate tax law.
-This approach would accord with the general professional usage of the terms and would base the distinction upon the equivalency of ownership in the donee of the general power, rather than upon the number of permissible appointees.
+"General" and "special" powers should be defined so as to conform generally to the definitions of "general" and "limited" powers found in the state inheritance tax law and the definition of "general power" in the federal estate tax law.
+This approach would accord with the general, professional usage of the terms and would base the distinction upon the equivalency of ownership in the donce of the general power, rather than upon the number of permissible appointees.
 This distinction, however cast, is important primarily in regard to the rights of creditors and the rule against perpetuities.

+3. Exercise of general power of appointment by residuary clause in donee's will.
+Under existing law, a residuary clause in a will exercises a general power of appointment unless the will indicates a contrary intent or lacks a specific reference to the power required by the donor.
+See Estate of Carter, 47 Cal.
+2d 200, 302 P. 2d 301 (1956).

-2. Exercise of general power of appointment by residuary clause in donee's will.
-In Estate of Carter, 47 Cal.2d 200, 302 P.2d 301 (1956), the Supreme Court interpreted Probate Code Section 125 to require a holding that a residuary clause in a will, which did not mention the testator-donee's general testamentary power, exercised the power despite the clearly provable intent of the donee not to exercise the power.
-Under the Carter rule, the donee of a power may, through the unintended exercise of the power, cause disadvantageous--and possibly disasterous--tax consequences for his estate.
-See California Will Drafting § 7.11 (Cal.
+In Estate of Carter, the Supreme Court interpreted Probate Code Section 125 to require a holding that a residuary clause in a will, which did not mention the testator-donee's general testamentary power, exercised the power despite evidence apart from the will that the donee did not intend to exercise the power.
+The Carter rule may result in the passing of the appointive property to residuary legatees where the donee intended the property to pass to the takers in default.
+In addition, the donee of a power may, through the unintended exercise of the power, cause disadvantageous tax consequences for his estate.
+See CALIFORNIA WILL DRAFTING, Hopkins, Introductory and Concluding Clauses, § 7.11 (Cal.
 Cont.
 Ed.
 Bar 1965).
-The rule may also result in the passing of the appointive property to residuary legatees where the donee intended the property to pass to the takers in default.
+The Carter rule should be changed to permit evidence apart from the will that the donee did not intend to exercise a general power of appointment by the residuary clause in his will.